 2.4.3 Operational workers with specialist references may, by agreement with the Chief Fire Officer, be assigned to Black Watch.
 Fire Safety Officers shall be assigned to Black Watch.

-2.4.4 Operational workers shall be assigned to Green Watch, Red Watch, Brown Watch or Blue Watch.
+2.4.4 Operational workers, other than those employed as relieving workers, shall be assigned to Green Watch, Red Watch, Brown Watch or Blue Watch.
+Workers, while employed as relieving workers, will not be assigned to a specific watch.

 2.4.5 Workers shall have the right to apply for and be given due consideration for positions on other watches for which their training, qualifications and experience renders them suitable.